Michael-Purser/ClosedTrajectoryDriving/README.md

 4. The car follows the full closed loop trajectory using same control as in milestone 3.

-Because the frontal distance sensor is not available, forward motion is achieved by adding a forward velocity directly in the function block _Lateral Control Logic_.
+Because the frontal distance sensor is not available, forward motion is achieved by implementing forward velocity directly in the function block _Lateral Control Logic_.
 The milestone implementation thus effectively only uses the capability _Lateral Control_.